Exeter Farm: Analysis of existing landscape features

 The remaining landscape shows the positions of the former buildings that stood as part of the farm complex.
 None of these could be saved as they were outside the PCO boundary and no action was taken to save them in time.

 There are also, at the end of the old track which leads from Exeter Farm cottages to Meurants Lane, these two gateposts which are probably 19th century.
 They are weathered and worn but still in good condition.
 They are all that is left of the original boundary markers to the northern boundaries of the farm.

 A large lemon scented gum (Corymbia citriodora) is to the south-east of the cottages.
 It has lost a number of major limbs and had much tree surgery in recent decades and more recent years.
 A number of seedlings from this tree lie between the cottages and the road to their east - some are considerable trees in their own right, others tiny seedlings.

 A number of clumps of Cape plumbago (Plumbago capensis) lie to the north-east and north of the northern cottage.

-A reasonably sized Port Jackson fig (some 10m x 8m) (Ficus rubiginosa) is to the south-west of the rear (southern) cottage.
-To the south-west of that again and on the current property (western) bounary is a large lemon scented gum.
+A reasonably sized Port Jackson fig (some 10 m x 8 m) (Ficus rubiginosa) is to the south-west of the rear (southern) cottage.
+To the south-west of that again and on the current property (western) boundary is a large lemon scented gum.

 A pomegranate bush (Punica granatum) is directly west of the northern cottage, almost adjoining its verandah.
 This bush is of considerable age.

 A Chinese wisteria (Wisteria sinensis) is growing on the temporary wire mesh fence north of the northern cottage.
 Before works began to restore the cottages, they were both partially (the northernmost, considerably) covered with creepers, mainly of cat's claw creeper (Doxantha unguis-cati) and Chinese wisteria.
 These have been removed now.